 Inside Tip: There's only one bench up there, but more than enough space to spread out a picnic blanket.
 Grab supplies at the market on Cole Street and lunch alfresco.

 We might have said these were short hikes, but the climb up Mt.
 Diablo is a bit more than that.
 At 3,849 feet tall, this is the East Bay's highest peak, and the trail leading up to its summit is 6.8 miles long — which, of course, leaves another 6.8 miles for you on the way down.
 Bring hiking boots, lots of water, and snacks, and know that your effort will be rewarded with spectacular Bay views once you get to the top.
 Learn more.

-Inside Tip: Walnut Creek's ØL Beercafe & Bottle Shop(1541 Giammona Dr.)is open for to-go beers during the COVID-19 pandemic.
+Inside Tip: Grab beers to go at Walnut Creek's ØL Beercafe & Bottle Shop(1541 Giammona Dr.).